 - Five servings of fresh fruits and vegetables (including at least one serving of a dark orange vegetable, two servings of dark green leafy vegetables, and one serving of citrus fruit)

 - Six servings of enriched, whole-grain breads and cereals.
 Three servings of nonfat or low-fat milk or milk products

 - Two to three servings of extra-lean meats, chicken without the skin, fish, or cooked dried beans and peas

 - Eight glasses of water

 The guidelines for eating well for a healthy pregnancy are simple and easy to follow.
-When, where, and how much she eats is flexible, and often is governed by necessity.
-A pregnant woman in her first trimester might choose a snack for breakfast and a large evening meal if she suffers from morning sickness, but select a larger breakfast and a light evening meal in the last trimester when heartburn is more of a problem.
+When, where, and how much they eat is flexible, and often is governed by necessity.
+A pregnant woman in their first trimester might choose a snack for breakfast and a large evening meal if they suffer from morning sickness, but select a larger breakfast and a light evening meal in the last trimester when heartburn is more of a problem.
 Avoid or limit caffeine (such as coffee, tea, and colas) and avoid alcohol and tobacco.
 Since no safe limit has been established for alcohol, abstinence is a woman's best bet.